trk5150/DBSOMA/README.md

 3) Path to gene list
 4) Optional: List of specific genes which can be the center of a neighborhood

-The training is able to run with multiple threads.
-Due to the size of the matrix files, training on a local machine is quite time consuming.
-It is recommended to run training on a cluster with many threads.

-Training runs with the following command:
+Calling runs with the following command:
-    java -jar /path/to/NeighborhoodCalling.jar (number of clusters) /path/to/MySom.som /path/to/GenesList
+    java -jar /path/to/NeighborhoodCalling.jar (number of clusters) /path/to/MySom.som /path/to/GenesList (optional)/path/to/DesiredGeneCenters

 ## Scanning
 The source code used for the scanning process is in the "mapScanning" package in this repository.